Which Music Scholarship is Right For You?

 * B. Bartok – Mikrokosmos

-Prospective students in voice should be prepared to sing three selections from the standard vocal repertoire for their audition.
-Songs or arias of contrasting style, mood, and tempo, are recommended.
+Prospective students in voice should prepare two contrasting selections from the standard vocal repertoire for their audition.
 A song in a foreign language is encouraged, but not required.
 It is recommended that students dress professionally and sing their audition songs from memory.
 Please bring music on the day of your audition for the pianist (who is provided at no cost.)

 Examples of suggested literature: